BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/cpp-interview.md

 + Pull up/down resistor

 Pull up resistor is to keep an unused input pin at a high value

-1. **Describe the pros and cons of using a generic real-time operating system (RTOS) on a mid-range microcontroller.**
-2. **What are some common issues when handling interrupts?**
-3. **In platforms with significant constraints on memory size, is it more preferable to allocate memory statically or dynamically?**
-4. **Why are C and C++ still very popular and widely supported in embedded firmware development?**
-5. **How many wires are required to reliably implement TTL-like serial communication between two devices, and why?**
-6. **Since 32-bit and 64-bit microcontrollers exist, why are 8-bit ones still in use?**
-7. **Is firmware and data embedded in microcontrollers generally safe from downloading, tampering, or hacking?**
-8. **Describe the role of a watchdog timer.**
-9. **What are the most important characteristics of UART-based, I2C, and SPI serial communication?**
-10. **Discuss a couple of options for wireless communication between embedded devices.**

 These questions cover essential concepts relevant to embedded systems engineering.
 Let me know if you'd like to explore answers or dive deeper into any of them!